-Walk up to the MegaPixels kiosk and in a few seconds you’ll be compared to ~672,00 identities from the MegaFace dataset.
+Walk up to the MegaPixels kiosk and in a few seconds you’ll be compared to over 672,00 identities from the MegaFace dataset.
 The best matches will be displayed on the screen with their match confidence scores.
 When a similar face is found, a button illuminates and you can print out a summary of your match score along with information about the database.

 The installation runs locally on a desktop computer built for image processing.
 No data is transmitted to any 3rd party service or software.

 The installation was built using OpenCV and uses a neural network face recognition library to compute a 128-D feature vector for each face.
 These feature vectors (an array with 128 floating point numbers) are compared to all precomputed face descriptors in the database and the top 5 matches are displayed to the screen.